ktechmidas/pmcf/doc/source/user/configfile.rst

 This will not give you a working config file.
 You must select at least a valid parser, policy, provisioner and output class.
-Some outputs, such as the :class:`pmcf.outputs.cloudformation.AWSCFNOutput` derived classed also need AWS credentials.
+Some outputs, such as the :class:`pmcf.outputs.cloudformation.AWSCFNOutput` derived classes also need AWS credentials.
 The AWSFW provisioner needs instance_accesskey and instance_secretkey as well to provide the instances with credentials to download their apps and roles.